 Bright Lights depends on the generosity of our donors and the Lincoln community to support our educational activities.
 As a non-profit 501(c)(3) organization, donations to Bright Lights are tax deductible during one’s lifetime to the extent allowed by law.
 However, some supporters also wish to donate to Bright Lights through their estate plan or after they pass away.

 Through a planned gift during lifetime or at death, donors can potentially reduce estate and income taxes in their estate while helping to educate generations of children for years to come.
-We think of it as a win, win, win for our supporters: reduced income taxes, reduced estate taxes and support for educating our youth!
+We think of it as a win, win, win for our supporters: reduced income taxes, reduced estate taxes, and support for educating our youth!

-Common ways to remember Bright Lights in your estate plan could include:
+Ways to remember Bright Lights in your estate plan could include:

 - A bequest in your will or trust